 Startup valuation model - Free Excel

 The valorization of a startup is closer to an art than to a science.
-In this article, we look at how to value a company, how it fits for a startup and you also find an Excel model of how to value a startup for free download.
+In this article, we show you how to value a company and how it fits for a startup.
+This is why we created a startup valuation model which can be dowloaded below.

 Valuation of a company